altocodenl/tagaway/readme.md

    - Hover on picture and see date.
    - Show untagged pictures.
    - When querying untagged tag, remove non-year and non-geo tags.
 When querying normal tag, remove untagged tag.
+   - When modifying pictures with `untagged` in the query, add button for confirming operation; show alert if user navigates away.
    - See list of tags.
    - Query by tag or tags.
    - Show pictures according to the selected tags.